-H4.
-Administrative Indirect Cost Rate
+d) Administrative Indirect Cost Rate

 An LEA may take a maximum of 4% administrative indirect costs for the term of the grant.
-This is the approved rate set by the CCCCO.
+This is the approved rate set by the Chancellor's Office.
+Visit the California Department of Education website for guidelines regarding direct and indirect costs.

-H5.
-Incomplete and Late Applications
+e) Incomplete and Late Applications

 Incomplete or late applications will not be considered.
-The CCCCO and K12 Selection Committees reserve the right to reject any and all applications received prior to scoring should the following occur:
+The Chancellor's Office and K12 Selection Committees reserve the right to reject any and all applications received prior to scoring should the following occur:

-- The application is not received and certified via submission through the NOVA reporting system by 5:00 pm on Friday, October 16, 2020.
-NOVA will not accept applications after the deadline. - The budget exceeds the maximum amount allowed as specified in the Request for Application instructions.

-- The application does not meet the match requirement funding levels and/or indicates that the match comes from non-allowable sources. - The application is incomplete and/or missing any required documents.
+- ❖ The application is not received and certified via submission through the NOVA reporting system by 5:00pm on Friday, October 15, 2021.
+NOVA will not accept applications after the deadline. - The budget exceeds the maximum amount allowed as specified in the Request for Application instructions. - ❖ The application does not meet the match requirement funding levels and/or indicates that the match comes from non-allowable sources. - ❖ The application is incomplete and/or missing any required documents.

-H6.
-Performance Period
+f) Performance Period

-Successfully awarded project applications will be funded from January 2021 to June 2023.
+Successfully awarded project applications will be funded from January 2022 to June 2024.
 There will be no extensions to the performance period.